smorrrs/Desperados-III-Resources/level_guide.md

 (2a) dad hides coin-tutorial gunman, delivers lines
 * unlocks 3rd map section
-* can be skipped by doing (2c)
+* can be skipped with an early (2c) but map section won't unlock until after dad knifes enemy

 (2b) collect the third hint
 * unlocks coin-only showdown mode
+* less helpful than (2c)

 (2c) coin the horse to kick the gunwoman, dad knifes second enemy
-* permanently unlocks full showdown mode if completed (2b)
+* permanently unlocks full showdown mode
-* Necessary for final teleport
+* necessary for final teleport
-* unlocks 3rd map section
 * can be skipped by doing (2a) and (3)

 (3) Lower rope ladder for dad